gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/customization-guide.rst

 .. note::

-    If you have overriden the ``GiniCaptureTheme`` then the theme colors you have set there will override the color palette customisation.
+    If you have overridden the ``GiniCaptureTheme`` then the theme colors you have set there will override the color palette customization.

 You can view our color palette here: